Blog Resources

 Improve Physical and Mental Health: Medicinal plants not only support health and help address causes of many chronic conditions, they also enhance our life and overall wellness.

-Prevent Chronic Disease: Edible medicinal plants – including herbs, spices and a range of fruit and vegetables, contain vital compounds that help reduce the risk of heart disease, diabetes, cancer, and cognitive decline, and that are antibiotic, antiviral, antifungal and immune supporting.
+Help Prevent Chronic Disease: Edible medicinal plants – including herbs, spices and a range of fruit and vegetables, contain vital phytochemicals that help reduce the risk of heart disease, diabetes and cognitive decline, and that are immune supporting, anticancer, antibiotic, antiviral and antifungal.

-Provide Safer Treatments: When used correctly – the correct plant medicine and at a therapeutic level, plant medicine can effectively treat a range of common conditions, often with fewer side effects (e.g. lower addiction risk) compared to pharmaceuticals.
+Provide Safer Treatments: When used correctly – the correct plant medicine and at the correct therapeutic level, plant medicine can effectively treat a range of common conditions, often with fewer side effects (such as addiction risk) compared to pharmaceuticals.

 Responsible Use is Essential